Skin Cancer Detection & Treatment

 Cover up with clothing, including a broad-brimmed hat and UV-blocking sunglasses

-Apply 1 ounce (2 tablespoons) of sunscreen to your entire body 30 minutes before going outside.
+For extended outdoor activity, use a water-resistant, broad spectrum (UVA/UVB) sunscreen with an SPF of 30 or higher: Apply 1 ounce (2 tablespoons) of sunscreen to your entire body 30 minutes before going outside.
 Reapply every two hours or immediately after swimming or excessive sweating.

 Keep newborns out of the sun – do not use sunscreen on babies under the age of 6 months old.